Early Detection Means a Longer Life

-- A persistent sore throat or feeling that something is caught at the back of the throat
+- Feeling that something is caught at the back of the throat

 - Unexplained bleeding in the mouth

-- A persistent or lasting sore on the face, neck, or mouth that bleeds easily and does not heal within two weeks
+- Bleeding sore on the face, neck, or mouth that doesn’t heal within two weeks

 - Unexplained loss of feeling, pain, or numbness in the face, neck, or mouth